mengeling/udacity-full-stack-nanodegree/project3/README.md

 8. Once it's done installing, type `vagrant ssh` to log into the virtual machine
 9. Type `cd /vagrant` to navigate to the directory that is shared with the **vagrant** directory on your computer
 10. Confirm the **newsdata.sql** and **news_analysis.py** files are in the virtual machine's **vagrant** directory
-11. Type `python3 news_analysis.py` to run the program
+11. Type `python news_analysis.py` to run the program